-Yes, Huggies® Pure wipes contain 35% plastic, whilst Extra Care wipes contain 33% plastic.
-The wipes are made with 65% natural absorbent fibres that gently clean and protect baby’s delicate skin.
+Yes, Huggies® Pure wipes contain 30% plastic, whilst Extra Care wipes contain 29% plastic.
+The wipes are made with between 70-71% natural absorbent fibres that gently clean and protect baby’s delicate skin.
 Their unique design means Huggies® Wipes offer soft, kind care even for the most sensitive skin, whilst still absorbing some of the toughest messes easily.

 Huggies® baby wipes contain up to 50% less plastic than other leading baby wipe brands.
 By switching to Huggies® from other leading baby wipe brands, the average household could reduce its plastic use by 63* bottles per year**.

-Starting later this year, we will also label our packs with the composition of our wipes– a groundbreaking move for this category.
+Last year, we labelled our packs with the composition of our wipes –a ground-breaking move for this category.

 Huggies® knows only the best will do when it comes to caring for your little one, which is why caring for skin safely is always front of mind when it comes to developing our products.
 Our wipes are clinically tested and safe to use on your newborn from day one.